miso-lims/walkthroughs/2-0-samples.md

 advanced search will display a question mark in a black circle beside the _Search_ bar.

 1. Go to the _Samples_ list page.
-1. Hover your mouse pver the question mark icon beside the _Search_ box.
+1. Hover your mouse over the question mark icon beside the _Search_ box.
 The list of search terms that you can use is displayed.
 1. Click the question mark icon.
 A dialog appears detailing the search syntax in more detail.
 1. Click the _X_ in the top right corner of the dialog to dismiss it.